lendis-ratgeber-buerofinanzierung-asset-light

 Example: Office equipment

-An illustrative example of assets that are neither strategic nor difficult to procure in companies are office equipment items.
-Unless the company is in the market for office equipment, furniture and IT equipment for employees are indispensable for the business, but not strategically valuable and also easy to procure.
-Moreover, the acquisition of new furnishings is initially associated with high investments.
+A clear example of assets in companies that are neither strategic nor difficult to procure are items of office equipment.
+Unless the company is active in the office furniture market, furniture and IT equipment for employees are essential for the business, but not strategically valuable and also easy to procure.
+In addition, the purchase of new equipment initially involves high investments.

-Scenario 1: A start-up from Berlin buys new workstations for its 100 employees and pays 2,000 euros per employee for this furniture.
-Thus, the company spends 200,000 euros in one fell swoop.
+Scenario 1: A startup from Berlin buys new workstations for its 100 employees and pays 2,000 euros per employee for this furniture.
+This means that the company spends 200,000 euros in one fell swoop.

-For a large number of companies, the asset-light approach is the right decision.
-Companies become more flexible, can increase their turnover and secure liquidity even in times of crisis - decisive advantages in an increasingly competitive global market.
+For many companies, the asset-light approach is the right decision.
+Companies become more flexible, can increase their sales, and secure liquidity even in times of crisis – crucial advantages in an increasingly competitive global market.